 High blood pressure is one of the most common conditions in this country - more than one in four adults in the UK have the condition.
-Over 600,000* people living in West Yorkshire and Harrogate are affected by high blood pressure.
+Over 600,000* people living in West Yorkshire are affected by high blood pressure.

 Blood Pressure UK has created a Blood Pressure leaflet in 33 languages including details on what high blood pressure is, how to lower it and how to measure it at home.

 How do I know if my blood pressure is too high?

 5 things to help you prevent high blood pressure

 There isn’t always an explanation for the cause of high blood pressure, but these can play a part:

 not doing enoughphysical activity beingoverweight or obese eating too muchsalt regularly drinking too muchalcohol